francabrera/ibmqx-user-guides/README.rst

 IBM Quantum Experience Documentation
 ====================================
+The repository contains the user guides from the [IBM Q experience](https://quantumexperience.ng.bluemix.net).

 | If quantum physics sounds challenging to you, you are not alone.
 All
   of our intuitions are based on day-to-day experiences and are defined